-Dengue cases rising — DOH
+Dengue cases rising — DoH

 From the start of 2024 to 15 June, a total of 77,867 dengue cases have already been reported, with 205 deaths.

-Only five regions did not have an increase in cases in the period from 5 May to 1 June: National Capital Region, Calabarzon, Central Visayas, Eastern Visayas, and Caraga.
+During the period from 5 May to 1 June, only five regions did not experience an increase in cases: National Capital Region, Calabarzon, Central Visayas, Eastern Visayas and Caraga.

-The DOH “4S” strategy to combat dengue includes Search and Destroy mosquito breeding grounds by eliminating stagnant water and their containers; Self-protection measures like insect repellent and wearing long-sleeved shirts and long pants; Seek early consultation with a doctor or health worker for any symptoms; and Support fogging or spraying in local hotspot or outbreak areas where an increase in cases is registered.
+The DoH's “4S” strategy to combat dengue includes: Search and Destroy mosquito breeding grounds by eliminating stagnant water and their containers; Self-protection measures such as using insect repellent and wearing long-sleeved shirts and long pants; Seek early consultation with a doctor or health worker for any symptoms; and Support fogging or spraying in a local hotspot or outbreak areas where an increase in cases is registered.

 “One solution to dengue, while basic in principle, needs collective and sustained action.
-The rise in cases this year is still early and much can still be done,” DOH Secretary Ted Herbosa.
+The rise in cases this year is still early and much can still be done,” said DoH Secretary Ted Herbosa.

 “We call on local governments to lead the way — Search and destroy mosquito breeding grounds!”
 Herbosa added.